microsoft/azuredevopslabs/labs/vstsextend/launchdarkly/readme.md

      ![](images/azuredevopsPAT.png)

 1. Now you are done with the configuring release pipeline.
-Navigate to **Pipelines-->Builds** and Queue **LaunchDarkly-CI** build.
+Navigate to **Pipelines-->Pipelines** and Queue **LaunchDarkly-CI** build.
 This CI pipeline has tasks to compile .Net Core project.
 For more guidance on how to build .Net Core projects with Azure Pipelines see [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/dotnet-core?view=vsts&tabs=designer#build-your-project).
 Once the build completes successfully a release would be triggered to deploy app and rollout feature flag in LaunchDarkly.

     ![](images/buildandrelease.gif)